You're the One for Me, Fatty

 "You're the One for Me, Fatty" is a single by Morrissey released in July 1992.
 It was taken from the then-unreleased Your Arsenal album and was the second Morrissey single to be co-written with Alain Whyte and produced by glam rock legend Mick Ronson.
-The title is a reference to the Marvelettes' song "You Are the One for Me, Bobby".
+The song was written about Morrissey's friend and colleague Cathal Smyth, formerly of Madness, and the title is a reference to the Marvelettes' song "You Are the One for Me, Bobby".
 The track reached number 19 on the UK Singles Chart.